criticalmanufacturing/cli/src/scaffolding/external.md

     1. NOTE: If using Nexus OSS, you will have to upload to the `npm-hosted` repo, not to `npm`

-1. Run
+1. Run for each package (where the `package.json` is located)

+        npm publish --registry=http://example.local/repository/npm-hosted/ --force

-    *You only need to specify the Username if you don't have anonymous access to your repository*
+**NOTE:** *You only need to specify the Username if you don't have anonymous access to your repository*

-        .\LoadNPMPackagesToLocalRepository.ps1 -PathToISO "<ISO path>" "http://example.local/repository/npm-hosted/" -ExtractionFolder "C:\_CMTemp\packages" [-Username <User>]

-    1.  the script will automatically mount the ISO, extract the packages and upload them to the repository

-1. OPTIONAL: tag the loaded packages with the dist-tags used by the solutions.
+2. OPTIONAL: tag the loaded packages with the dist-tags used by the solutions.
 If this is not desired, the scaffolded solutions will have to be changed to point to the exact versions that are uploaded into the repository.
 Adding the dist-tags is generally easier.
 The dist-tags always follow the format `release-<version>` with no dots.
 As an example, for MES version 8.1.0 the dist-tag commands would be:

         npm dist-tag add @criticalmanufacturing/mes-ui-web@8.1.0-202103302 release-810 --registry=http://example.local/repository/npm-hosted/